ritachien/delicious_collection/README.md

 ## Built With
 * Node.js @16.14.2
-* Express.js @4.16.4 - The web framework used
+* Express.js @4.17.3 - The web framework used
-* express-handlebars @3.0.0 - View engine for Express
+* express-handlebars @6.0.4 - View engine for Express
+* dotenv @16.0.0 - Manage environment variables
+* mongoose @4.2.10 - Connect and operate MongoDB
 * Bootstrap @5.1.3 - For CSS stylesheet
 * Font-awesome @5.8.1 - Icon used in project